Guidance for Presenters

 When will the conference app and program be available?

 Programs will be published online and via mobile app.
-For the most up-to-date version of the conference program, please use our mobile app, which will be available in February 2020.
+For the most up-to-date version of the conference program, use our mobile app, which will be available in February 2021.

-A PDF version of the conference program will be available for downloading and printing in March 2020.
+An electronic version of the conference program will be available online at our eShow event website in February 2021.
 A limited number of printed conference programs will be available for purchase at the conference.

 What is required of conference presenters?